Library analysis, comparison, and cost efficiency calculation#

 Designed, 100 sequences, probability of at least one success = 1.00000

-We can see that even if we test 10,000 sequences from the CVL, the probability of finding a sequence that meets our target affinity (picomolar) is only about 67%, significantly lower than the virtual certainty that a success will be contained in the bespoke 100 sequence library.
-If we compare this with the fine-grained results above, we can see that we would only need to test the top 3 bespoke sequence designs to have the same probability of success.
+We can see that even if we test 10,000 sequences from the CVL, the probability of finding a sequence that meets our target affinity (picomolar) is only about 74%, significantly lower than the virtual certainty that a success will be contained in the bespoke 100 sequence library.
+If we compare this with the fine-grained results above, we can see that we would need to test less than 10 of the top bespoke sequence designs to have the same probability of success.

 Predicted distribution over the best affinity in each library#